-Many spas and therapeutic massage parlours diffuse essential wood oils (including oud oil) because they have a relaxing effect on the nervous system and its benefit.
+Many spas and therapeutic massage parlours diffuse essential wood oils (including oud oil) because they relax the nervous system and its benefit.

 You see, these service providers are not diffusing synthetic fragrances (synthetic Oud included) because they do not have the same healing benefits.

-Many of agarwood lovers owned many 3g of pure Oud in bottles.
-Some heavy users even have 100g of aluminum containers
+Many agarwood lovers owned many 3g of pure Oud in bottles.
+Some heavy users even have 100g of aluminium containers.

 If you also do the same, I would like to show you how to get more Oud left in the used-up bottle.